CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/0025-K-Nearest Neighbor.md

 ## Your Task

-Implement the function `knn()` that takes in a dataset, a query point, and an integer k.
+Implement the function $knn()$ that takes in a dataset, a query point, and an integer k.
 The function should return the k points in the dataset that are closest to the query point based on Euclidean distance.

 Expected Time Complexity: $O(n log n)$ for sorting the dataset.